LauraKoehler/arc_processing/README.md

 ### CTD

 Plot CTD data up to 500 m depth.
-The deeper CTDs up to 3793 m were done during section 2 and 4.
+The two deeper CTDs up to 3793 m were done during section 2 and 4.

 ```python
 import xarray as xr